 Most egregious, the lands removed from the Grand Staircase are thrown open to oil and gas drilling, coal and other types of mining, and industrial energy development and uncontrolled off‐road vehicle use.

-The BLM is accepting comments on their draft management plans now through November 15th.
-You can find more information here.
+The BLM is accepting comments on their draft management plans now through November 30th.
+You can find the relevant materials below:

 Comments can be submitted either by Mail: 669 S Hwy 89A Kanab, UT 84741, Attn: Matt Betenson